 By Josh Perry, Editor

-Researchers from Rice University (Dallas, Texas) completed 20 years of study by developing the first laser-cooled neutral plasma, which involves cooling clouds of expanding plasma to temperatures 50 times colder than deep space.
+Researchers from Rice University (Houston, Texas) completed 20 years of study by developing the first laser-cooled neutral plasma, which involves cooling clouds of expanding plasma to temperatures 50 times colder than deep space.

 Rice University physicists reported the first laser-cooled neutral plasma, a breakthrough that could lead to simulators for exotic states of matter that occur at the center of Jupiter or white dwarf stars.
 (Brandon Martin/Rice University)